ElpadoCan/SpotMAX/spotmax/docs/source/run/gui/analysis_parameters_tab.rst

 For a detailed description of the paramters see the section :ref:`params-desc`.
-Please, take some time to read this and do not hesitate to ask us on our `GitHub`_ page or at my email :email:`padovaf@tcd.ie` if something is not clear.
+Please, take some time to read this and do not hesitate to ask us on our `GitHub`_ page or at my email :email:`elpado6872@gmail.com` if something is not clear.

 The testable parameters are those parameters with a compute button |compute| beside.
 Click the compute button to see the effect of that parameter in real-time.